lorenzogirardi/Kubernetes-sidecar-ratelimit/README.md

                       value: 'true'
                   local_rate_limit_per_downstream_connection: false
 ```
 we have a bucket of 29 token , and every second it re-enable the 29 token in the bucket ... i mean ...
-29req/second :-)
+29req/second *almost* :-)
 <br>

 ### Handson